-A Montana lease agreement is a legal document that helps a landlord rent out an apartment or house and state all their terms for the tenant.
+A Montana lease agreement is a legal document that helps a landlord rent out a property and state all their terms for the tenant.

 Commercial Lease Agreement